Gideon Gartner: GiGa Information Group

-Personal life
+Other activities and interests

 Gartner lived in Aspen, Colorado, and Stamford, Connecticut, and was involved in business ventures, athletics, and classical music.
 His music background includes a lifetime of piano practice, as well as performing on the French Horn, having been a member of the London School Symphony Orchestra, and the Brooklyn Philharmonic (then called the Brooklyn Philharmonia).
 He was on the board of the Opera Orchestra of N.Y, was a trustee of the Music Associates of Aspen (the Aspen Music Festival and School), was a fellow of the Aspen Institute, and was on the National Councils or equivalent, of the Aspen Art Museum, and the Anderson Ranch.

 He served on the Library Committee of the M.I.T.
 Corporation and was a Sustaining Fellow Life Member of M.I.T.
 He was a past member of the board of the Society for Information Management where he was Special Appointee to the President.
 He was a Director's Circle member of the Charles Babbage Institute and a member of the board of directors of the IT History Society.
 In the 1977 joint exhibit sponsored by the ACM and Goldman Sachs in Washington, D.C., and the Boston Computer Museum, documented in the book “Wizards and Their Wonders: Portraits in Computing”, Gartner was honored as one of the 19 “Communicator” stars in the IT industry.

 Gartner's professional activities have included speaking before major organizations worldwide.
 He has addressed graduate student groups at Harvard Business School, M.I.T., Yale, University of Georgia, and Arizona State, among others.
 In 1985, Gartner taught a course at UCLA’s Graduate School of Management (GSM), which was formally rated by his students as their best course taken throughout GSM.
 Gartner has also written extensively, for example, the AMA journal, series of articles for Computer Decisions and Information Week magazines, and the forward and much of Chapter 7, in “The E-Marketplace…Strategies for success in B2B eCommerce”, by Warren Raisch (McGraw Hill, 2001).

 He was an active angel investor in early-stage companies, and was a member of New York Angels.

+Personal life

+Gartner's marriage to his first wife, Janet Sussman Gartner, was part of the inspiration for Erich Segal's novel and film Love Story.
+Gartner and Segal had both been smitten with Sussman through and beyond their college years, and Segal's heartbreak led to Sussman becoming an inspiration for the character Jenny.

 Gartner died on December 12, 2020, at his home in New York, of complications from Alzheimer's disease.
 He was aged 85.